wlyra/pencil_tutorial/1-setting-up-general.md

-## Setting up your rusty environment for Pencil
+## Setting up your environment for Pencil

 Obtain the pencil code by git cloning into your home directory.